The Vibe: Live Music

-The Vibe is a free, all-ages monthly jazz series held at the Hawai‘i State Art Museum, in partnership with the Dae Han Ensemble.
+The Vibe is a free, all-ages monthly live music series held at the Hawai‘i State Art Museum, in partnership with the Dae Han Ensemble.
 Free admission, all ages welcome.
 Museum galleries open (free admission).
 Food and beverage vendors may also be at the museum during the event.

 Transportation and Parking

 - TheBus – many bus routes stop directly in front of or very close to the museum.
 For routes and schedules, call TheBus at (808) 848-5555 or check online at www.thebus.org.

 - The Waikiki Trolley – the Red Line State Capitol/Iolani Palace Stop is a short walk from HiSAM.
 For more information, call the Waikiki Trolley at (808) 591-2561, or check online at www.waikikitrolley.com.